Gilad18/NextDev_Assigment/README.md

 2. Building UI for Login and New account using the app custom components
 3. Configuring Redux store and Redux reduces for the state management
 4. Syncing the backend with the front using Axios
-5. Handling all the logic of the HTTP requests.
+5. Handling all the logic of the HTTP requests on the client side.
 6. Delivering UX with successful feedbacks by Toasitfy and error messages to the UI
 7. Improving Styling